TheRaytracers/freecad-povray-render/doc/realistic.md

 * Very little normal to every object (in the reality, no object is perfect)
 * Link to change the material of objects (maybe define a standard finish)

 If you have not so much konwledge about POVray, we created a few templates for you.
-You can find them [here](XXX).
+You can find them in the [template folder](../Examples/Templates/).